kevinstuffandthings/timeboss/README.md

 # TimeBoss
 A gem providing convenient navigation of the [Broadcast Calendar](https://en.wikipedia.org/wiki/Broadcast_calendar).

+_This is a work in progress.
+Check back soon for the initial release!_

 ## Installation
 Add this line to your application's Gemfile:
 ```ruby